 History has repeatedly proven that ingenuity sparks when people with diverse views, different experiences and unique perspectives combine and collaborate.
-Motown became one of the most successful independent record companies of all time by applying principles learned from the Ford production line and applying those principles to music.
-And countless inventors and engineers have used biomimicry – for example in trains and planes – to draw inspiration from the natural world in the design of amazing solutions to complex problems.
+Motown became one of the most successful independent record companies of all time by taking the experience of the Ford production line and applying those principles to music.
+And countless inventors and engineers have drawn inspiration from the natural world in the design of amazing solutions to complex problems.

-This culture of inclusivity and diverse thinking brings as we’ve built our culture around it.
-It’s a culture that tracks all the way back to PA’s early days when we brought in new skills and shifted the working landscape by training women in factory jobs as men went off to war.
+At PA, we also see the benefits inclusive and diverse thinking brings as we’ve built our culture around it.
+It’s a culture that tracks all the way back to our early days when we brought in new skills and shifted the working landscape by training women in factory jobs as men went off to war.
 This continued through the 70s when we opened one of the first ever open-plan offices to promote interdisciplinary working at our Global Innovation and Technology Centre.
 Since then, our diverse team of experts has found ways to predict equipment failures weeks in advance using artificial intelligence, eliminated plastic waste from tea bags by tacking a fresh view of the world’s favourite hot drink, and improved care for COVID-19 patients by developing a digital system for matching doctors with hospitals in need.

 Find out how PA people promote diversity and support the next generation